felixcvn/felixcvn/README.md

 I am currently affiliated with the University of Jember (UNEJ).
 My technical experience spans across UI/UX design and frontend development, with a particular focus on building intuitive administrative dashboards and comprehensive management systems.

-For me, software development is more than just writing code; it is about creating utility.
+For me, software development is more than just writing code it is about creating utility.
 I am dedicated to bridging creative visual aesthetics with technical system requirements to deliver user-centric and highly optimized solutions that bring practical, everyday benefits to the community around me.

 ## 👀 Interests